ka8725/ka8725.github.com/_posts/2022-05-03-financial-plan-on-postgresql.md

 (12 rows)
 ```

 We are too close to our expected resulting table.
-Remember, the desired columns of the table are Month, Income, Expenses, Profit, Accumulative Profit.
+Remember, the desired columns of the table are Month, Income, Expenses, Profit, Cumulative Profit.
 Let's remove those temp columns monthly_expenses, quarterly_expenses, monthly_incomes, quarterly_incomes.
 They are good for details and for debugging.
 But we are sure it has no mistakes now.
 So we simplify it: